+Monterey County is committed to specific and quantifiable systems improvements that will impact the delivery of housing and services to our local homeless and at risk of homeless populations.
+Planned efforts include the following:
-(I) Capacity building and workforce development for service providers within the jurisdiction, including removing barriers to contracting with culturally specific service providers and building the capacity of providers to administer culturally specific services.

-As mentioned above, the CoC is working on an Equity Framework to help move our initiatives forward in being a more inclusive community.
-To jump start our efforts, CHSP hired True Colors United (TCU) to do multiple trainings to the network on equity, and created emergency shelter guidelines that specifically call out barrier reducing techniques for all populations.
-CHSP also holds multiple recurring meetings with cohorts of service providers to talk about strategies on serving a diverse population, including but not limited to, the indigenous populations that are prevalent in our community.
-CHSP hired Language Line to assist with translation services and have offered up our account to partner organizations with tighter budgets for use.

-(II) Strengthening the data quality of the recipient's Homeless Management Information System.

-As the lead HMIS agency, CHSP prioritizes data completeness and data integrity because we utilize HMIS to hold ourselves accountable to the 5 Yr Plan.
-Therefore, CHSP's HMIS System Administrator and Lead Data Analyst partner on ensuring data-entry staff are fully trained and monitored on their HMIS efforts.
-CHSP has a data quality plan, which includes site visits, monthly data monitoring discussions at the HMIS Oversight committee, an intense virtual training series with tests throughout, data quality clean-up sessions, and agency-level one-on-one meetings to go over any concerns.
-Our CoC held a 95-99% data quality average over the past several years.

-(III) Increasing capacity for pooling and aligning housing and services funding from existing, mainstream, and new funding.
+- (I) Capacity building and workforce development for service providers within the jurisdiction, including removing barriers to contracting with culturally specific service providers and building the capacity of providers to administer culturally specific services. - As mentioned above, Monterey County is collaborating with the CoC on the development of an Equity Framework to help our collective initiatives be more inclusive.
+To jump start our efforts, the CoC operator hired True Colors United (TCU) to do multiple trainings with the service network on equity and created emergency shelter guidelines that specifically employ barrier-reducing techniques for all populations.
+The CoC provider also holds multiple recurring meetings with cohorts of service providers to talk about strategies for serving diverse populations including, but not limited to, indigenous populations that are prevalent in our community.
+Monterey County also leverages support from the County Civil Rights office's Countywide Equal Opportunity Plan, and department level equal opportunities plans. - (II) Strengthening the data quality of the recipient's Homeless Management Information System.
+The CoC operator, the Coalition of Homeless Services Providers (CHSP), serves as the lead HMIS agency and has the responsibility for ensuring data completeness and data integrity.
+Monterey County DSS continues to provide financial investment to support the staffing of administration and operational components of data management.
+Our community utilizes HMIS data to hold the network accountable to the goals outlined in the 5 Year Plan.
+Therefore, CHSP's HMIS System Administrator and Lead Data Analyst work closely to ensure agencies' data-entry staff are fully trained and monitored on their HMIS usage.
+CHSP has a data quality plan, which includes site visits, monthly data monitoring discussions at the HMIS Oversight committee, an intense virtual training series with testing, data quality clean-up sessions, and agency-level one-on-one meetings to address concerns.
+Our CoC has maintained a 95-99% data quality average over the past several years. - (III) Increasing capacity for pooling and aligning housing and services funding from existing, mainstream, and new funding.

+Monterey County prides itself in the collaboration with our primary local homeless service partners - the

-The CoC prides itself on our innovation in understanding the complexities of serving people experiencing homelessness, one of which is understanding and coordinating funds so that gaps are quickly identified and filled.
-The means of this effort is through the Funding Committee of the Leadership Council, which includes the CoC, Monterey County Department of Social Services, Monterey County Health Department, City of Salinas (ESG Recipient), County of San Benito Health and Human Services, Community Foundation of Monterey County, Monterey Peninsula Foundation, and the United Way of Monterey County.
+CoC, County of San Benito, and City of Salinas.
+The CoC has led the collaboration in the spirit of innovation toward addressing the complexities of serving people experiencing homelessness.
+One of these innovations involves surveying and coordinating funding sources so that resources, needs and gaps are quickly identified and filled.
+This has been accomplished through the efforts of the Leadership Council's Funding Committee.
+Committee members include the CoC, Monterey County Department of Social Services, Monterey County Health Department, City of Salinas (ESG Recipient), County of San Benito Health and Human Services, Community Foundation of Monterey County, Monterey Peninsula Foundation, and the United Way of Monterey County.